What is influenza?

 - Loss of appetite, nausea, vomiting, or diarrhea

 How is influenza diagnosed?

-Your caregiver will examine you and ask if you have other health conditions.
+Your healthcare provider will examine you and ask if you have other health conditions.
 Tell him if you have been around sick people or traveled recently.
-Tell your caregiver if you are pregnant.
+Tell your healthcare provider if you are pregnant.
 A sample of fluid may be collected from your nose or throat to be tested for the influenza virus.